Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Once the Caller gets the SYN cookie from the Listener, it sends the CONCLUSION handshake to the Listener.

-The following values are set by the compliant caller:
+The following values are set by the compliant Caller:

 - Version: 5
 - Handshake Type: CONCLUSION
 - SRT Socket ID: Socket ID of the Caller
-- SYN Cookie: the cookie previously received in the induction phase
+- SYN Cookie: the cookie previously received in the induction phase.

 The Destination Socket ID in this message is the socket ID that was previously received in the induction phase in the SRT Socket ID field of the handshake structure.

+TODO: Format the list.
+To what it belongs?
 - Encryption Flags: advertised cipher family and block size.
-- Extension Flags: A set of flags that define the extensions provided in the handshake.
+- Extension Flags: a set of flags that define the extensions provided in the handshake.

 The Listener responds with the same values shown above, without the cookie (which is not needed here), as well as the extensions for HS Version 5 (which will probably be